T3a165/Aurora-Core/README.md

 Built with purpose · McLain Systems · Jamaica Beach, Texas · 2026
 ## License
+## 📄 License

-Aurora Core OS is licensed under the Aurora Core OS – Non‑Commercial Open License (ACOS‑NCOL 1.0).
+Aurora Core OS is released under the Aurora Core OS – Non‑Commercial Open License (ACOS‑NCOL 1.0).

 This means:

+- ✔ Free for personal use
+- ✔ Free for educational use
-- Free for personal, educational, and research use
+- ✔ Free for research and experimentation
+- ✔ Free to modify and redistribute (non‑commercially)
-- No commercial use without written permission
+- ✘ Not allowed for commercial use
+- ✘ Not allowed in paid products or services
+- ✘ Not allowed in revenue‑generating environments
+- ✘ Not allowed for business or organizational deployment

+Commercial licensing is available upon request.

+**Copyright © Garrett McLain**

-See the full LICENSE file for details.
+See the full LICENSE file for complete details.